Jose Trevino Player Props: Yankees vs. Orioles

-Jose Trevino -- 0-for-2 in his most recent game -- will be in action for the New York Yankees versus the Baltimore Orioles, with Tyler Wells on the mound, on July 3 at 7:05 PM ET.
+The New York Yankees and Jose Trevino, who went 0-for-2 last time out, battle Kyle Gibson and the Baltimore Orioles at Yankee Stadium, Tuesday at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-2) against the Cardinals.

 Jose Trevino Game Info & Props vs. the Orioles